 RESULTS OF OPERATIONS

-Net income totaled $3.7 million for first quarter 2015 which is a decrease of 3.0% compared to first quarter 2014.
-Earnings per share for first quarter 2015 totaled $0.93 per share compared to $1.06 per share in first quarter of 2014.
-Net income excluding net gain on sale of securities (net of tax) totaled $3.5 million for first quarter 2015 compared to $3.0 million for first quarter 2014 which is a 15.6% increase.
+Net income totaled $7.7 million for six months ended June 30, 2015 which is an increase of 5.7% compared to six months ended June 30, 2014.
+Earnings per share were $1.93 and $2.01 for the six months ended June 30, 2015 and 2014, respectively.
+Net income excluding net gain on sale of securities (net of tax) increased 11.6% and totaled $7.1 million for first six months of 2015 compared to $6.4 million for first six months of 2014.
 Increased core earnings in 2015 are attributable to organic growth in earning assets as well as the acquisition.
-Net interest income to average assets was 3.06% and 3.23% for first quarters 2015 and 2014 and the decline is partially due to increased interest expense associated with new debt at the holding company level issued or assumed in 2014 in relation to the acquisition.
+Net interest income to average assets was 3.09% and 3.27% for first two quarters 2015 and 2014, respectively.
+This decline is partially due to increased interest expense associated with new debt at the holding company level issued or assumed in 2014 in relation to the acquisition.
 Other factors influencing net interest income to average assets are balance sheet mix and the continued low interest rate environment keeping loan and investment rates at or near historical lows.

 The Company’s strong asset quality is evidenced by low levels of provision expense which totaled $326,000 and $375,000 during first two quarters of 2015 and 2014, respectively.
 Net loans charged off totaled approximately $154,000 and $386,000 year-to-date June 30, 2015 and 2014, respectively.